 Clerk shall act as elections judge by conducting elections, by

-number of voting points accrued, and by tallying election results.
+number of voting points on ballots, and by tallying election results.

 1.)
-The Paymaster is responsible for the deposit of U.S. and C.S. currency, script, gold, and other valuables in the name and to the credit of the Company in such depositories as may be designated by the Board of Directors.
+The Paymaster is responsible for the deposit of all currency, scrip, gold, and other valuables in the name and to the credit of the Company in such depositories as may be designated by the Board of Directors.

 2.)
-The Paymaster is empowered to disburse Treasury funds for the payment of any debt that is owed by the Company, and to collect any debt that is owed to it.
+The Paymaster is empowered to disburse treasury funds for the payment of any financial obligation which is owed by the Company, and to collect any debt which is owed to it.

 3.)
-The Paymaster is responsible for preparing an annual operating budget, which shall estimate expected revenues and disbursements for the year.
+The Paymaster is responsible for preparing an annual operating budget for the Company, which shall estimate expected revenues and disbursements for the year.